- Written by Dr.Mehmet Demircioglu

 It can be used in selected circumstances, but again, this needs balance.

 PRP after hair transplantation is often marketed almost automatically, as if every patient needs it.
-I do not agree with that way of thinking.
+I disagree with that way of thinking.
 A properly planned and properly performed hair transplant should not depend on aggressive post-operative upselling to justify its quality.
 Good graft handling, good surgical judgment, good recipient area planning, and good aftercare matter much more.

 If PRP is offered as a supportive, optional treatment with realistic language, that is one thing.
 I explain this balance more directly in my article on PRP and exosomes after a hair transplant.
 If PRP is pushed in a way that makes the patient feel his transplant result will be poor without it, that is something else entirely.